greglank/greglank.github.io/ai.md

 The Act-to-HC model is a success... but not very useful.

 A closer look at the grid reveals some discontinuities in the predictions, such as KK being notably less frequent than the adjacent AA and QQ.
 There is no reason for this; I will always raise AA, KK, and QQ first in from the cutoff, and as these pocket pairs are equally likely to be dealt, a robust model should predict these hands with equal probability.
 This is actually not an issue with the model, but the data.
 The empirically observed frequencies look just like this, which means that I was just dealt KK less often in this game state due to random variance.
-Even after roughly 200,000 of my hands played across multiple years, there is not enough data to smooth out these variations.
+Even knowing the hole cards for every hand I've played (about 50,000 hands per year since 2021) doesn't provide enough data to smooth out these variations.

 And that is the death knell for the Act-to-HC model for any data other than my own.

-I have access to my private hole cards for every hand I've played (about 50,000 hands per year since 2021), whereas the hand histories don't show other players' private hole cards except in specific circumstances, such after winning at showdown or when players choose to show their cards voluntarily, which both limits and biases their known hands.
+I have full knowledge of my private hole cards, whereas the hand histories don't show other players' private hole cards except in specific circumstances, such after winning at showdown or when players choose to show their cards voluntarily, which both limits and biases their known hands.
 If my treasure trove of known hands isn't enough to smooth out variance, the model is doomed when tasked with predicting hole cards from data that is significantly more limited and biased.

 Using a model to predict hole cards requires thinking about the problem in a different way.